Princess Python: Fictional character biography

-Following the Civil War storyline, Zelda makes the startling revelation that she had been married to Stilt-Man during the latter's funeral held by supervillains and former supervillains.
-It was for her that a robot Doctor Doom was made to attend so as to convince her that Stilt-Man had been respected by some of the "major league" supervillains, and she also shares a sympathy dance with Gibbon.
-By the end of the issue, the bar that the wake is being held in is blown up by the Punisher.
+Following the Civil War storyline, Zelda reveals that she had been married to Stilt-Man during the latter's funeral held by supervillains and former supervillains.
+During the funeral, the bar that the wake is being held in is blown up by the Punisher.
 Princess Python is blinded in the explosion and marries Gibbon to be included in his insurance.
-Her original python Pythagoras had also gotten sick and died; however, Gibbon buys her a new python at the end of the story.

 At the beginning of the Marvel Apes storyline, Gibbon admits that even if Zelda truly loved him in the past, currently she's fed up with the losing streak of her new husband, and so they part.

-At the end of Dark Reign: Young Avengers #2, Executioner of the New Young Avengers call his mother on the phone to talk about Kate Bishop.
-His mother turns out to be Princess Python.
+In Dark Reign: Young Avengers, Executioner of the Young Masters is revealed to be Daniel, the son of Princess Python.
 Daniel seems unaware of Princess Python's costumed adventures, as their dialogue implies Daniel knows Zelda DuBois as a simple, but shady and rich, businesswoman.
-Princess Python pressures Daniel into contacting Kate Bishop, even setting him a large fund for his New Young Avengers/Young Masters of Evil.
-In Dark Reign: Young Avengers #4, Daniel places a bomb in Zelda's car after learning of her supervillain past.
-Zelda is caught in the explosion and is apparently killed.

-Princess Python turns up alive and appears as a member of Max Fury's new Masters of Evil line-up that serves the Shadow Council.
-During this time, she has a new python to replace the one that died.

-As part of the All-New, All-Different Marvel event, Princess Python appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.

-In the Secret Empire storyline, Princess Python is with Serpent Solutions when they are recruited by Baron Helmut Zemo to join the Army of Evil.
+After learning of Zelda's criminal activities, Daniel places a bomb in Zelda's car, apparently killing her.
+Princess Python is revealed to have survived and joins Max Fury's Masters of Evil.